 5. Not Knowing the Field Tests Better than the Officer that Tested You

 If your attorney knows the rules of field testing better than your arresting officer, your lawyer will know whether the officer made errors in your testing that can form the basis for defending your case, and possibly dismissing your DWI charge.
-The lawyers at Levow DWI Law are all trained and qualified in field sobriety testing by the National Highway Safety Administration.
+The lawyers at Levow DWI Law, P.C. are all trained and qualified in field sobriety testing by the National Highway Safety Administration.
 Evan Levow was the first lawyer in the state of New Jersey to be qualified as an instructor in field sobriety testing in 2004.
 In fact, Evan has lectured to police officers on how to properly administer the testing.
 Based on our extensive knowledge of these road-side exercises, we are going to know if something was done improperly with your testing.
 A successful challenge of field sobriety testing evidence obtained without following proper procedure can result in the evidence being dismissed.